SCHOOL AGE SERVICES - PROGRAM OVERVIEW

 - active liaising with the school and community network of the child and family.

-- recognizing the child and family as equal partners with caregivers in the treatment process.
+- recognizing the child and family as equal partners with service providers in the treatment process.

 All persons receiving treatment participate in individual and family sessions.
 Psychiatric evaluations and treatment are scheduled as required.
-A variety of treatment modalities are used including play therapy, cognitive-behavioural techniques, family systems therapy, relaxation techniques, rational-emotive therapy, and solution-focused approaches.
+A variety of treatment modalities are used including play therapy, cognitive-behavioural techniques, family systems therapy, mindfulness techniques, and solution-focused approaches.
 Underlying all practice is the belief in the capacity of the individual and family to grow in their strengths.
-The following treatment groups supplement the work done in individual and family sessions:
+Treatment groups may supplement the work done in individual and family sessions.